Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-Today is a sort trek to the village of Samdo.
-You will follow the winding path that goes through alpine woods that is home to a variety of wildlife.
-The forest also clears towards a yak pasture where you can see a long Mani stone wall embedded in the field.
+Today is a trek to the village of Samdo.
+You will follow the winding path that goes through alpine woods, which is home to a variety of wildlife.
+The forest also clears towards a yak pasture, where you can see a long Mani stone wall embedded in the field.
 Leaving the tree line, you will climb to the ridge and walk under another Kani towards Samdo.
 Overnight stay at the guesthouse at Samdo.

 Altitude: 3875m